-Bifidobacteria produce antibacterial chemicals, enzymes, vitamins B and K, lactic acid, and a short chain fatty acid called acetic acid, which reduces yeast and mold growth and is a source of energy for our body’s cells.
+Bifidobacteria work with the body to produce chemicals that discourage unfriendly microbes, enzymes, vitamins B and K, lactic acid, and a short chain fatty acid called acetic acid, which can help keep yeast and mold growth under control and is a source of energy for our body’s cells.

 Why do we need Bifidobacteria?*

-As with all probiotics, Bifidobacterium assist with digestion, regulate the immune system, help us absorb nutrients, and work to crowd out undesirable bacteria.
-But, this particular species of probiotic also has several beneficial effects especially important for mature adults.
+As with all probiotics, Bifidobacterium support digestion, the immune system, and nutrient absorption, as well as working to crowd out undesirable bacteria.
+But, this particular species of probiotic also has several benefits especially important for mature adults.*

-They coat the lining of our colon, protecting us from toxins and harmful bacteria that can make their way into our bloodstream if our defenses are low.
-With 80% of our immune system in our gut, we need these valiant bacteria working on our behalf!
+They coat the lining of our colon, helping to keep toxins and harmful bacteria away from our bloodstream.
+With 80% of our immune system in our gut, we're lucky to have these valiant bacteria working on our behalf!

-Bifidobacteria can also reduce occasional inflammation, improve our bone and joint health, promote emotional wellbeing, regulate our weight and metabolism, and support colon and digestive health.
-These mighty bugs can even help to prevent temporary traveler’s diarrhea that we may encounter during our post-retirement travels.
+Bifidobacteria can also support bone and joint health, emotional well-being, healthy weight management and metabolism, and colon and digestive health.
+These mighty bugs can even help to keep our digestion comfortable during our post-retirement travels.^*

 What are the different types of Bifidobacterium?

 Scientists have identified 32 species of Bifidobacteria, many with similar properties and functions.

 These five strains are the standout players in vibrant health maintenance for older adults: